 Email marketing is dead.
+Open rates are abysmal.

 It’s true that our inboxes are bulging, and it’s harder to be heard above the noise.